simonscmap/cmapdatapipeline/docs/subpackages/ingest.rst

 ingest
 ======

-ingest/ is the submodule that contains ingestion and data processing functions, data vault strucutre logic and DB connection information.
+ingest/ is the submodule that contains ingestion and data processing functions, data vault structure logic and DB connection information.
 Ingesting a dataset using this submodule will be covered in data_ingestion/workflow.

-ingest/ is broken into the multiple python scripts to seperate ingestion logic.
-Desiciptions and uses of each are descibed below.
+ingest/ is broken into the multiple python scripts to separate ingestion logic.
+Descriptions and uses of each are described below.

 common.py
 ---------